 Any outstanding book fees will be processed with the next tuition payment on the 24th of each month.

 We are open on PD Days therefore lessons go on as usual.
 On Statutory holiday Mondays, lessons are rescheduled to the Friday of the same week at the same lesson time.
 Please see our Key Dates & Holiday Breaks page for all important studio dates on the DeGazon Music calendar for this year.

 Yes!
 You receive an electronic payment confirmation email automatically each time an electronic payment is processed.
-Also, your complete transaction record is always available 24-7 online and can be printed at any time.
-Official electronic tax receipts from DeGazon Music are issued once per year in February via email.
+Also, your complete transaction record is always available 24-7 online and you can at any time.

 Our customer portal is easy to use and gives you access to key information like transacting and payment history, current enrollment, make up lesson records and access to online Terms and Conditions under the ‘Policy Tab’.
 If you do have any questions, feel free to contact us and we are more than happy to guide you through the portal.
 Click here to go directly to the portal now!

 It is ideal if you do have a piano at home, but you can start lessons by using an electric keyboard to practice on.
 Many of our students rent or buy small electric keyboards to practice on at home.
 We recommend a keyboard that has regular sized keys and a touch sensitive response.
 A touch sensitive keyboard means if you press a key harder it will play louder and if you press a key softer it will play quieter.

 No, you do not need a full drum set to start drum lessons.
 Students can start lessons by using a pair of drumsticks and practice pad.
 This is a small dinner plate sized pad that costs less than $60 that is used for practicing basic drum rhythms.
 If you are committed to continuing with lessons, we do recommend that you rent or purchase a drum kit.